Dive the Divide: Silfra Fissure Scuba Tour | Reykjavik Pickup

 As divers are aware, it is strongly advised to wait 24 hours after diving to fly.

-Guests must review our Diving Handbook which specifies medical conditions that exclude participation https://adventures.is/media/230544/diving-silfra-guide-2022.pdf
+Guests must review our Diving Handbook which specifies medical conditions that exclude participation .pdf

 Important notes

-to see your Dry suit certification card, or a logbook showing that you have completed a minimum of 10 previous dry suit dives (signed by a dive professional).
-Your most recent dive must have been within the last 2 years, as this is rated as a challenging dive.
+• This is rated as a challenging tour.
+Guests need to have previous drysuit diving experience and must present a dry suit certification card or logbook showing that you have completed a minimum of 10 drysuit dives (signed by a dive professional).
+Your most recent dive must have been within the last 2 years.

-• You are responsible to inform the operator (info@adventure.is) where you would like to be picked up for your tour.
-Pick up is offered from selected Reykjavik pick up points.
-For a full list of available pick up points please visit: https://adventures.is/information/pick-up/
+• Pick up is offered from select Reykjavik pick up points.
+For a full list of available locations please visit: https://adventures.is/information/pick-up/

 About Reykjavik